When it comes to applying for life insurance, honesty is the best policy.

 - you applied for insurance more than seven years ago;

-- you applied for insurance that was not individually underwritten (such as group insurance, guaranteed issue life insurance, or ACA-based health insurance);
+- you applied for insurance that was not individually underwritten (such as group life insurance, guaranteed issue life insurance, or ACA-based health insurance);

 - you applied to an insurance company that was not a MIB member.